GermanoGallicchio/PhysioExplorer/README.md

 Author: Germano Gallicchio, [Bangor University](https://www.bangor.ac.uk/)

-Code developed on MATLAB R2022b on a Windows 10 device.
+Code developed on MATLAB R2025b on a Linux OS (Kubuntu).

+## Overview

+Not yet available.

+## Documentation

+Documentation for PhysioExplorer is available at this (link)[https://germanogallicchio.github.io/PhysioExplorer_documentation/]

+## Tutorials

+Not yet available.

+## Installation

+Not yet available.

+## How to contribute

+Not yet available.

+## How to cite

+Gallicchio, G. (2025).
+PhysioExplorer.
+Zenodo. [https://doi.org/10.5281/zenodo.16808782](https://doi.org/10.5281/zenodo.16808782)

 ---